Skip to content

 Two structural advantages do most of the work:

-- A genuinely fast inter-terminal link.
-The SkyLine train connects Terminal 1 and Terminal 2 in about 2 minutes, runs every 2-3 minutes, operates 24 hours a day, and is free.
+2. A genuinely fast inter-terminal link.
+The SkyLine train connects Terminal 1 and Terminal 3 in about 8 minutes, runs every 2-3 minutes, and is free.
+It operates from 4am to 11pm, with a shuttle bus filling the overnight gap.
 Compare that to JFK, where the AirTrain between distant terminals runs up to 22 minutes and every transfer drops you landside.
-Frankfurt’s SkyLine is fast and frequent enough that the terminal change itself is rarely the bottleneck.
+Frankfurt’s SkyLine is fast and frequent enough that the terminal change itself is rarely the bottleneck, with the caveat that it stays airside-to-screening rather than airside-to-airside.

 Where Frankfurt loses points, and why it sits behind Amsterdam and Singapore rather than alongside them:

-- It is not fully airside.
-A terminal change usually puts you through a security re-screen at the destination terminal, frequently at the gate in Terminal 2.
+• It is not fully airside.
+A terminal change usually puts you through a security re-screen at the destination terminal.
 There is a secure transit zone, so non-Schengen-to-non-Schengen passengers can stay airside, but you should plan for the re-screen rather than assume an airside walk.
 Atlanta and Amsterdam genuinely let you change concourses without re-clearing security; Frankfurt does not guarantee that.

 Compared to JFK, which has zero airside terminal connections and decentralized customs, Frankfurt is dramatically easier.
 Compared to London Heathrow, where terminals are linked by buses and trains and the connection floors need heavy padding, Frankfurt is faster and more predictable.
 Compared to Amsterdam Schiphol, with its single-terminal airside layout and 50-minute international-to-domestic floor that actually works, Frankfurt is a half-step behind, purely because of the re-screen on a terminal change.